EsminJ/BetterEats/README.md

 ### 3. Launch the Application

-To start the application by running, and to make sure you have the most recent version installed execute the following command in your terminal.
+To start the application, and to make sure you have the most recent version installed execute the following command in your terminal run the following command in your terminal.

 ```bash
 npx expo start